ALFAMODO/Fraud-Detection/README.md

 # Fraud-Detection

-This is the graduate final project for Data Acquisition and Visualization
+This is the graduate final project for Data Acquisition and Visualization with the use machine learning techniques